mnooner256/pyqrcode/docs/rendering.rst

 Scalable Vector Graphic
 -----------------------

-The SVG renderer outputs the QR code as a scalable vector graphic. *This renderer does not require any external modules.*
+The SVG renderer outputs the QR code as a scalable vector graphic using the :py:meth:`pyqrcode.QRCode.svg` method. *This renderer does not require any external modules.*

 The method draws the QR code using a set of horizontal lines.
 By default, no